Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Combining Variational Integrators and Gaussian Process Regression

 \subsubsection{Constrained Systems}

-We now consider systems with kinematic constraints $\bs{g}(\bs{x})$ which we assume to know correctly in advance, i.e., the kinematic constraints need not be learned.
-Such constraints can be obtained by measurement or are known by design.
+Now, systems with kinematic constraints $\bs{g}(\bs{x})=\bs{0}$ are considered.
+We assume to know the constraints correctly in advance, i.e., the kinematic constraints need not be learned.
+Such constraints can be obtained from measurements or are prior knowledge.

-The general approach for kinematically constrained systems remains the same, but now an additional projection of the predicted state onto the constraint manifold is required to satisfy the constraints.
-As before, a velocity $\bs{v}_{\mathrm{u},k+1}$ is calculated with \eqref{eq:dynamics_implicit_gp2} from the modelled dynamics and the Gaussian process regression.
-However, this velocity will not satisfy $\bs{g}(\bs{x}_{k+1},\bs{v}_{\mathrm{u},k+1}) = \bs{0}$ in general, since the constraints were not explicitly incorporated in the Gaussian process regression.
-Note that the regression was trained with data from the actual constrained system and therefore the regression prediction will still lie close to the constraint-satisfying velocity.
+The general approach for kinematically constrained systems remains the same as before, but now an additional projection of the predicted state onto the constraint manifold is required to satisfy the constraints.
+As before, a velocity $\bs{v}_{\mathrm{u},k+1}$ is calculated with \eqref{eq:dynamics_implicit_gp2} from the modeled dynamics and the Gaussian process regression.
+However, this velocity will not satisfy $\bs{g}(\bs{x}_{k+1},\bs{v}_{\mathrm{u},k+1}) = \bs{0}$ in general, since the constraints are not explicitly incorporated in the Gaussian process regression.
+Note that the regression model was obtained from data from the actual constrained system and therefore the regression prediction will still be close to the constraint-satisfying velocity.

 The constraint-fulfilling velocity $\bs{v}_{k+1}$ is calculated with a nonlinear constrained least-squares optimization, resulting in the following integrator for constrained dynamics: